 It is important for the Personal Representative to be aware that in the case of an insolvent estate, the creditors are entitled to be paid in a strict order of priority which is:

 (a) Funeral, testamentary and administration expenses, then

 (b) Other debts in accordance with a bankruptcy order.

 For unsecured debts, payment should be made on a pro rata basis in proportion to the net assets and the value of each individual debt paid from the insolvent estate.
 This order of payment cannot be varied by the Personal Representative, or under the terms of the will or intestacy rules.

 If the Personal Representatives do not follow the statutory order under the insolvent estate, they will incur personal liability for “superior” debts that have been left unpaid.
 Therefore, if there is any possibility that there is an insolvent estate, the personal representatives should observe the statutory order strictly when paying debts.

 In practice therefore, if the total assets are worth £10,000 and the funeral and testamentary expenses amount to £2,000 and there are other unsecured debts totalling £16,000, then the creditors will receive 50% of their outstanding debt.

 Who to call?

 Here at Seatons we have an expert team of lawyers who can help you through the difficult process of executing an estate.
 We particularly specialise in helping where there is an insolvent estate.
 We offer a free no obligation chat where we can assess your situation and give you advice on the next steps to take.
-So call us today on 0800 3 10 11 12.
+Contact us online.